 Turning Point is a national charity engaged in the rehabilitation of people recovering from substance and alcohol abuse.
-The pilot scheme between Turning Point and the CRP, funded via Northern ComREG, is proving an unqualified success.
+A pilot scheme between Turning Point and the Cumbrian Coast Line Community Rail Partnership, funded by Northern and Direct Rail Services, has proven to be an unqualified success.

 Millom Rail Room

-The Rail Room project has achieved the transformation of a room within the Discovery Centre at Millom Station into an interactive, rail-based environment.
-The highlight is a fabulous model railway which reproduces the features and history of the Cumbrian Coast railway.
+The Rail Room project saw the transformation of a room within the Discovery Centre at Millom Station into an interactive, rail-based educational environment.
+The highlight is a fabulous exhibition model railway which reproduces the features and history of the Cumbrian Coast railway.
 There are now opportunities for local schools to take advantage of special rail packages enabling them to visit and enjoy the Rail Room and Discovery Centre.

 Edge of the Empire

 The ‘Edge of Empire’ project was the culmination of a 3 year programme of regeneration at Maryport railway station.
 The creation of a much needed car park, extensive platform improvements, additional shelter and seating facilities together with the installation of customer information screens and CCTV, has transformed the station into an outstanding transport ‘hub’ and a gateway to be proud of for this increasingly popular coastal town.